johndarrel/hide-my-wp/readme.txt

 * Update - Remove Power By header from cache plugins
 * Update - Compatibility with more themes and plugins
 * Update - Update the notification bar
-* Fixed - Hide My WP Menu for WP Mutlisite when it's configured from network
+* Fixed - Hide My WP Menu for WP Multisite when it's configured from the network

 = 3.3.04 (07 Aug 2019) =
 * Update - Change active plugins order to change admin_url and login_url before other plugins use it